No matter how the world evolves, it will always need nurses.

 That brings us to the next step in becoming a nurse:

-Step two.
-Earn a Degree
+Step 2: Earn a Degree

 The career path you’re interested in pursuing will typically dictate the type of nursing degree you need.
 Nursing programs include classroom instruction as well as clinical experience.
 The latter will allow you to gain hands-on knowledge, ask questions in real-life scenarios and connect with nurses.
 The experience will also give you the chance to observe how a medical facility runs.

 Before choosing a program, determine how nursing school will fit in to your busy life.
 Will you have time to get to campus?
 Many nursing bachelor’s and master’s degrees can be earned online (with clinical requirements completed in your local community).

 An associate’s degree program takes less time to complete, allowing you to enter the workforce sooner.
 The downside?
 Employers may be more apt to hire a nurse with a bachelor’s degree because they received a more in-depth education.
 However, plenty of nurses with ADNs go on to earn higher degrees with the help of tuition reimbursement from their employer.

 The following list details the types of nursing degrees available:

 - Nursing diplomas are offered at community colleges and vocational schools.

 - Associate’s degree in nursing (ADN) can be earned at community colleges.